Posted by Starwest Botanicals Content Team | Medically Reviewed by Daniel Powers, MS on 03-22-2023

 Some potential wellness properties ginger may have include:

 - Antioxidant properties – Ginger root contains very high levels of antioxidants.
 These potent compounds may help protect your cells from oxidative stress.
-They can also have an anti-inflammatory effect on your body and lower the risk of severe infections.

 - Alleviating nausea and vomiting – One of the most widely known and studied benefits of ginger is its ability to help with issues such as nausea and vomiting.
 Its potential digestive relief properties might help those who are experiencing morning sickness during pregnancy, undergoing chemotherapy, or have post-surgery nausea.